IzanamiiDevv/PMC/README.md

     finished > Project that is Done
     ongoing > Project that you working on unfinished > Project that has left due to new project was created

+Gagawin ko bukas:

+1.Change error to dll
+2.adjust some code
+3.more